dqfort/dq-fort-blog/src/content/blog/beginning-of-deep-learning.md

 ## Perceptron

-The basic idea of deep learning is consisted by perceptrons, which calculate from the input data to a perceptron output.
+The basic idea of deep learning is consisted by perceptrons, which calculate from the input data to a prediction output.
 For instance, an output 0.3 is a probability of an image of a cat.

-Even a single can do perceptron.
+Even a single can do prediction.
 To simpify, we can create a perceptron with 2 inputs and 1 output, and it can form an equation as $f(x) = w_1x_1 + w_2x_2 + b.$

 ![A perceptron with 2 inputs.](./perceptron_2-inputs.svg)